ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Message Type

+{: #satp-message-types}

 This refers to the type of request or response to be conveyed in the message.

-The possible values are defined in the IANA SATP Message Types Registry {{satp-message-types}}:
+The possible values are defined in the urn:ietf:params:satp:core:msgtype namespace under the IANA SATP registered namespace urn:ietf:params:satp (see section {{<satp-iana-consideration}}):

 - transfer-proposal-msg: This is the transfer proposal message from the sender gateway carrying the set of proposed parameters for the transfer.

 - proposal-receipt-msg: This is the signed receipt message indicating acceptance of the proposal by the receiver gateway.

-- reject-msg: This is a reject message from a gateway to the peer gateway in the session, indication the reason and the resulting action.

 - transfer-commence-msg: Request to begin the commencement of the asset transfer.